Field hockey at the 2010 Central American and Caribbean Games

 The field Hockey competition at the 2010 Central American and Caribbean Games was held in Mayagüez, Puerto Rico.
 The men's tournament was scheduled to be held from July 22–31, 2010, with the women's tournament finishing one day earlier, at the Parque Yldefonso Solá Morales in Caguas.
+The top two teams in each tournament qualified to compete at the 2011 Pan American Games in Guadalajara, Mexico.